 which means it can be converted to cash at any time.
 The rest of his or

 her assets could be in stocks or in

 property.
 These individuals tend to have particularly complex financial portfolios,

 so it may take a while to keep track of them.

-particularly if the couple shared the expense.
+the couple shared the expense.

 Sometimes individuals of high net worth must rely on forensic accountants

 to locate and list all their financial assets so everything can be valuated

 and split up as equitably as possible.
 This investigation can take time,

 particularly if one-half of the couple is hiding assets away until the